HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.troubleshooting.md

     ssh-keygen -t ed25519 -f "$HOME\.ssh\id_ed25519-remote-ssh"
     ```

-2. Follow the same steps in the [[vs.1.7.#quick-start-using-ssh-keys]] to authorize the key on the SSH host, but set the `PUBKEYPATH` to the `id_ed25519-remote-ssh.pub` file instead.
+2. Follow the same steps in the [quick-start-using-ssh-keys](#quick-start-using-ssh-keys) to authorize the key on the SSH host, but set the `PUBKEYPATH` to the `id_ed25519-remote-ssh.pub` file instead.

 3. In VS Code, run **Remote-SSH: Open Configuration File...** in the Command Palette (`kbstyle(F1)`), select an SSH config file, and add (or modify) a host entry as follows: